A Unified Geometric Space for Topological Alignment Between Transformer-Based Models and Human Brain Networks: Methods

-\bmhead{Construction of Spatial Attention Graphs in Artificial Neural Network Models} Following the hypothesis in the previous study~\cite{chen2024unified}, we assume that the intrinsic spatial interaction structure of an artificial neural network model is primarily determined by its positional encoding scheme.
+Following a previous study \cite{chen2024unified}, we use the model's positional encoding scheme to construct the spatial attention graph.
 We define the spatial attention graph adjacency matrix for the h-th attention head in the l-th attention block of a model as:

-where \( W_Q^{(l,h)}, W_K^{(l,h)} \in \mathbb{R}^{d \times d_h} \) (\( d_h = d / H \) being the dimension of each head) are the query and key transformation matrices for the \( h \)-th head in the \( l \)-th layer, and \( P \in \mathbb{R}^{N \times d} \) is the fixed absolute positional embedding matrix.
-If the model uses a relative position encoding mechanism, \(R^{(l,h)}\) represents the relative position embedding bias added to the attention scores; otherwise, it is set to zero.
-The resulting \( A^{(l,h)} \in \mathbb{R}^{N \times N} \) represents the information interaction structure among all tokens (including [CLS] and [DIST], if present).
-We treat these special tokens as nodes equivalent to standard patch tokens to more completely reflect the actual interaction topology of the model.
-For models using the RoPE positional encoding scheme that is inherently coupled with input content, we adopt a pragmatic approach by using absolute positional embeddings from the GPT-2 or ViT-base as the base embedding matrix \(P_{\text{base}}\) (lengths 50 for language and 197 for vision, respectively).
-To ensure dimensional compatibility, we apply linear interpolation so that the feature dimension matches the hidden size of the attention weights \(W_Q\) and \(W_K\), simplifying the extraction of attention relations within the model.
+where \( W_Q^{(l,h)}, W_K^{(l,h)} \in \mathbb{R}^{d \times d_h} \) (\( d_h = d / H \) being the dimension of each head) are the query and key transformation matrices for the \( h \)-th head in the \( l \)-th layer, and \( P \in \mathbb{R}^{N \times d} \) is the fixed absolute positional embedding matrix (lengths 50 for language and 197 for vision, respectively).
+If the model uses a relative position encoding mechanism, \(R^{(l,h)}\) is the relative position embedding bias added to the attention scores; otherwise, it is set to zero.
+The resulting \( A^{(l,h)} \in \mathbb{R}^{N \times N} \) is defined as the information interaction organization among all tokens (including [CLS] and [DIST], if present).
+We treat these special tokens as nodes equivalent to standard patch tokens to more completely capture the actual interaction topology of the model.
+For models using the RoPE positional encoding scheme that is inherently coupled with input content, we adopt a pragmatic approach by using absolute positional embeddings from the GPT-2 or ViT-base as the base embedding matrix \(P_{\text{base}}\).
+To ensure dimensional compatibility, we apply linear interpolation so that the feature dimension matches the hidden size of the attention weights \(W_Q\) and \(W_K\), which allows for the extraction of attention relations within the model.
 To further mitigate potential mismatches on the numerical scale between the borrowed \(P_{\text{base}}\) and the model parameters, we calculate the standard deviations of \(P_{\mathrm{base}}\), \(W_Q\), and \(W_K\), denoted as \(\sigma_{P}\), \(\sigma_{Q}\), and \(\sigma_{K}\), respectively.
 Based on these measures, we define a scaling factor:

 and dynamically rescale the positional embeddings as: